oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

 )
 ```

+The general workflow for creating spatial data is to generate geometries and then create a spatial index for optimal performance.
+Prior to creating a spatial index, a row of spatial metadata is inserted which is used by the spatial index to ensure data consistency.

+For point data, the most common scenario is to start with data including coordinates representing point locations.
+The data may be configured either by creating and populating a new geometry column (column with type SDO_GEOMETRY), or creating a function that creates geometries from coordinates, and then creating a spatial index on that function.
+Both options have their associated use cases, and you will use both methods to gain familiarity.

+For lines and polygons, it is most common to load data from convert common formats (such as GeoJSON) to a table with a geometry column.
+You will do this for the regions and tornado paths.

 Oracle Spatial also includes a set of built-in functions to convert between this native spatial data type and other common formats.
 One such common format is GeoJSON which is the most common format for  integration with developer client libraries.

 ### Objectives